circonus/product-docs/passport/agent-monitoring.md

 Knowing when an agent stops running after a configuration file has been applied is important.
 Passport allows you to monitor your agents and their status during configuration assignments so you can take action when an agent stops running.

-Each agent has a status that is recorded by the Agent Manager and is sent to the platform every 5 minutes.
+Each agent's service has a status that is recorded by the Agent Manager and is sent to the platform every 5 minutes.

 ![agent-status-monitoring-general](video/agent-status-monitoring-general.gif)